gvwilson/thirdbit/teaching/online.md

 >         result.append(v)
 > ```

-***Code review*** is hard to grade automatically in the general case, but can be tackled if the student is given a rubric (i.e., a list of faults to look for) and asked to match particular comments against particular lines of code.
+*Code review* is hard to grade automatically in the general case, but can be tackled if the student is given a rubric (i.e., a list of faults to look for) and asked to match particular comments against particular lines of code.
 For example, the student can be told that there are two indentation errors and one bad variable name, and asked to point them out; if she is more advanced, she could be given half a dozen kinds of remarks she could make about the code without guidance as to how many of each she should find.
-As with **tracing values**, this is easiest for students to do when presented as a table, which we currently don't support.
+As with tracing values, this is easiest for students to do when presented as a table, which we currently don't support.

 > Example: using the rubric provided, mark each line of the code below.